#EmbraceEquity: Download IWD education resources explaining women’s rights

 All participants should feel encouraged

-Guides from Australia come together to raise awareness about how collectvely we can #BreakTheBias.
+Guides from Australia came together to raise awareness about how collectively we can #BreakTheBias in 2022.

-The Pack provides a wide range of step-by-step activities to bust stereotypes, explore human rights, and spotlight issues that impact women and girls like climate change.
+The Pack provided a wide range of step-by-step activities to bust stereotypes, explore human rights, and spotlight issues that impact women and girls like climate change.

-Elysha from The Philippines shows support to #BreakTheBias.
+Elysha from The Philippines showed her support to #BreakTheBias in 2022.